 - Safari latest

 Carbon is built React first.
-We also support vanilla JS, Angular, and Vue implementations.
+We also support vanilla JS, Angular, Vue, and Svelte implementations.
 Check out Frameworks to learn more about what you need to get started with Carbon implementations.

 We are currently working on a Carbon mobile Sketch kit.
 This kit is a work in progress but is an opportunity for you to preview what we’re working on and provide early feedback.
 Find the kit on the Work in progress page.